+Evidence Outcome

-Event Request and Evidence Outcome Sandeep has been working on his Professional Sandeep explains having a cough Request denied because: Engagement essay and the published assessment and being unable to sleep.
-He The overall period to complete his work should have been deadline is on Thursday 8 April at 1.00pm.
-On provides no supporting evidence. planned well enough so that one lost night would not Tuesday afternoon he develops a cough and significantly impact his ability to complete the essay. doesn't sleep well that night.
-On Wednesday he Sandeep provided no evidence and submitted the Request still feels ill and submits a Request for Exceptional less than three working days before the assessment.
-Circumstances, seeking a seven-day extension.
+Request denied because: The overall period to complete his work should have been planned well enough so that one lost night would not significantly impact his ability to complete the essay.
+Sandeep provided no evidence and submitted the Request less than three working days before the assessment.

+xpla una